 Readings.
 Each week, we will read one or two chapters in the textbook.
 I strongly recommend that you read the assigned texts before each class period, and review the material after lectures.
 Take notes and jot down any questions you might have, so you can ask them in class or during tutorials.
 Past students have found that the material becomes more challenging after the first midterm test.
 Previewing and reviewing the material before and after class will be important to stay on track.
-We will work with the textbook during lectures and tutorials, please remember to bring it with you.
+We will work with the textbook during lectures and lab sessions, please remember to bring it with you.

-"Athletic Feet of Runner Positioned at Starting Block" by tableatny (CC BY 2.0)
+"Athletic Feet of Runner Positioned at

 Pre-class online tutorials and self-check quizzes.
 Each week, there will be 2-3 short video tutorials that introduce some of the concepts we will cover.
 You are expected to watch these online tutorials before class and test your understanding of this material by completing a brief, 5-question self-check quiz (due before each lecture).
-You will be able to access these online lectures and quizzes on Quercus one week ahead of class.
-You have 50 minutes to complete these quizzes.
-This is enough time to review parts of the online tutorial should you be unsure of what the answer is right away.
+You will be able to access these online lectures and quizzes on Q one week ahead of class, and you will have 50 minutes to complete these quizzes.
+This is enough time to go back and review parts of the material in the online tutorials or the textbook chapters should you be unsure of what the answer is right away.
 Please note: Since the self-check quizzes can be completed during an entire week and because they are only worth a very small fraction of your final grade, there will be no make-up opportunities/extensions for these quizzes.
 (10 self-check quizzes, each worth 0.2%, in total 2% of the final grade)

-3. Attend lectures and tutorials
+Attend lectures and tutorials